aceisScope/GCP_DE_Notes/README.md

 -   connectors: many many services including community ones.
 Different data connectors in Data Studio have different refresh rates.
 In between data refreshes, Data Studio will use its cache to present data.
 The cache can be **manually refreshed** however.
 -   transformation
 -   you can cache queries from big query.
-    -   big query can cache results temporarily or using a new table
+Select the enable cache checkbox in report settings.
+Also, use the owner's credentials to access the source data.

 ## [Google Dataprep](https://cloud.google.com/dataprep)